 Screening for kidney cancer

-There is currently no screening for kidney cancer available in Australia.
+There is currently no national screening program for kidney cancer available in Australia.

 Preventing kidney cancer

 Not smoking or quitting smoking.
 Up to one third of kidney cancers are thought to be due to smoking.